VirusTotal/yara/docs/capi.rst

 .. c:function:: yr_string_matches_foreach(string, match)

-  Iterate over the :c:type:`YR_MATCH` structures associated to a given string running the block of code that follows each time with a different value for *match*.
+  Iterate over the :c:type:`YR_MATCH` structures associated with a given string running the block of code that follows each time with a different value for *match*.
 Example: